2022 All-Ireland Senior Football Championship final: Summary

 On 67 minutes, with pressure ratcheting up on Kerry, Damien Comer, largely blunted as an attacking force, won a turnover near the Cusack Stand, was shunted to the deck and denied a free.
 He managed to feed the ball out to John Daly who then went to round the tackle of Spillane.
 As the players grappled, Tyrone referee Sean Hurson immediately whistled for a Kerry free, signalling that Daly had grabbed Spillane's arm in contact.
 The Galway players raged at the call, Daly appealing in vain to the linesman for moral support.
 Amid a sustained volley of boos – aimed at the referee Hurson, his first All-Ireland SFC final, rather than the kicker – David Clifford curled over the lead score from a very tight angle.

 Kerry, who weathered a shaky opening 35 minutes to come strong in the final quarter, late points from David Clifford, Killian Spillane, Gavin White and Seán O'Shea with five minutes remaining saw the team win the game by four points, to claim their 38th title.
 Above all, it was a game adorned by majestic displays from the both teams' most gifted forwards, Shane Walsh and David Clifford.
 Walsh and Clifford scored 0-09 and 0-08 respectively, with Clifford having a 100% shooting record in the second-half.
 Winning the final quarter by six points was reflective of their control to land the prize this group had long desired.

+The nine points scored by Shane Walsh made this the seventh ever time that a losing player had scored nine points or more in a senior football final, following Mickey Fay (Meath, 10pts, 1970), Seamus Leydon (Galway, 9pts, 1971), Peter Canavan (Tyrone, 11pts, 1995) and Cillian O'Connor (Mayo, 9pts, 2013; 10pts, 2016 replay; 9pts, 2020).